fgpv-vpgf/rcs/docs/admin/configuration.rst

     Template URL for the catalogue page, should include a ``{0}`` parameter for string replacement REG_SCHEMA
-    Path to the JSON schema to be used for validating PUT requests
+    Path to the JSON schema to be used for validating PUT requests LANGS
+    Must match the languages required by the schema (e.g. 'en', 'fr')